 Curiously, no one is concerned about landlords, trophy wives and shareholders living off dividends, and how they find meaning and purpose in their little lives without paid employment.
-No one dares to patronise aristocrats with inherited wealth either.
-We only allow ourselves to patronise those we see below ourselves.
+No one dares to patronize aristocrats with inherited wealth in the same way, making sure they don’t get lazy.
+We only allow ourselves to patronize those we see below ourselves.

 Authoritarian minds allow themselves a lot of things regarding those below – that would never occur to them when they think about someone above them.

 Some arguments just sound logical on the surface.
-When you don’t give it any attention, or when you don’t have any data – but you are full of cliches and stereotypes that give you the illusion of knowledge.
-Keynes’ assumption that people who made a lot of money would stop working and enjoy idleness, for instance, has been widely shared – but it never happened (statistically speaking).
-The most successful high flyers seem to spend more and more time with money-making pursuits while the poorest seem most put off by the idea of work.
-This leisure time paradox illustrates the fallacy of oversimplified logic perfectly.
+Keynes’ assumption, for instance, that people who make a lot of money would stop working and enjoy idleness has been widely shared – but it never happened (statistically speaking).
+In fact, the most successful high flyers seem to spend more and more time with money-making pursuits while the poorest seem most put off by the idea of work.
+This has been dubbed the leisure time paradox, and it illustrates the fallacy of oversimplified logic perfectly.

-The bottom line is that we don’t even know ourselves – let alone others (or “the majority” or some other nonsense that we use to say the same thing).
+The bottom line is that we don’t even know ourselves – let alone others.
 And our low opinion about everyone else has been proven to do plenty of damage already.
-The Swiss, for instance, have demonstrated this self-condescension when roughly 10% said they would stop working – but 30% assumed that others would.
+The Swiss, for instance, have demonstrated this self-condescension when roughly 10% said they would stop working in BI would be introduced – but 30% assumed that others would.

 2. Does BI even ease existential anxiety?

-The other main argument is that it would fend off economic anxiety – the type of fear that slowly boils your brain, impairs cognitive functions and makes you vote for a populist strongman.
-(BI on the other hand makes you vote for a redistributionist populist, which is totally fine, apparently.)
+The other main argument is that it would fend off economic anxiety – the type of fear that slowly boils your brain, impairs cognitive functions and makes you vote for a populist strongman who promises free stuff.
+In pursuit of avoiding this outcome, we are now supposed to vote for BI (i.e. redistributionist populists) so as to ease the anxiety that leads to the other kind of populism.
 So let’s set this straight.

 There are people in the world who would be better off (i.e. more useful to society) if the pressure of monthly survival would be removed.
 There are people who wouldn’t.
 And there are the ones to whom it wouldn’t make any difference.